What is food security, and what does it have to do with agricultural investing? Here’s a quick overview for investors.

 Agricultural investing: Factors that influence food security

-Many organizations are working to improve food security worldwide, but there are numerous challenges that they must face.
+Many organizations are working to improve food security through agricultural investment, but there are numerous challenges they must face.
 Often they have to address the issue from several different angles; in some cases, they may have to make emergency interventions, and in others they may make longer-term economic and educational efforts to improve a location’s ability to maintain food security.

 One key issue that organizations focused on food security need to contend with is access to food.
 The World Food Programme asserts that there is currently enough food in the world to keep every one of its inhabitants healthy and active, but the problem is access.
 Fixing access problems requires looking at infrastructure, trade and economic conditions, and many organizations seek to address those factors.